You Make Me Brave

 "You Make Me Brave" is a song performed by Bethel Music and Amanda Lindsey Cook.
-It was released as the lead single from Bethel Music's ninth album, You Make Me Brave (2014), on June 17, 2014.
-Amanda Lindsey Cook wrote the song.
-Gabriel Wilson and Daniel Mackenzie handled the production of the single.
+It was released as the lead single from Bethel Music's ninth album You Make Me Brave: Live at the Civic, on June 17, 2014.
+Cook wrote the song while Gabriel Wilson and Daniel Mackenzie handled its production.

 "You Make Me Brave" peaked at number 16 on the Hot Christian Songs chart in the United States.
 The song has been certified gold by the Recording Industry Association of America (RIAA).
 The song received two awards at the 36th Annual GMA Canada Covenant Awards for Song of the Year and Praise and Worship Song of the Year.

 Background

-On May 28, 2014, Bethel Music that "You Make Me Brave" will be slated to impact Christian radio on June 27, 2014.
+On May 28, 2014, Bethel Music announced that "You Make Me Brave" will be slated to impact Christian radio on June 27, 2014.
 The song was released in digital format on June 17, 2014.

 Composition

 "You Make Me Brave" is composed in the key of E♭ with a tempo of 69 beats per minute and a musical time signature of 4/4.